Shakari Connection Home > Bookshelf > British Sporting Firearms Books

 Thomas Horsley: Gunmaker Of York by David Baker (2006) is a detailed account of the life and career of one of the nineteenth century's most notable gunmakers.
 Ever innovative, Horsley registered a number of significant patents in the nineteenth century, expiring only in the 1950's.

 The Royal Gunroom At Sandringham by David Baker (1989) with foreword by HRH The Duke of Edinburgh.
-The Royal Collection of guns at Sandringham is known for its examples of fine craftsmanship, technical excellence and exquisite decoration.
-This collection has been specially photographed and published here for the first time.
+The Royal Collection of guns at Sandringham is known for examples of fine craftsmanship, technical excellence and exquisite decoration.
+This collection has been specially photographed and published for the first time.

 The British Over-And-Under Shotgun by Geoffrey and Susan Boothroyd (1996).
 Frederick Beesley, Tomas Boss, Robert Churchill, William Greener, Holland & Holland, James Purdey, James Woodward and Westley Richards, the great names of British gunmaking, have all played a notable part in the development of fine over-and-under shotguns during the twentieth century.
 Geoffrey Boothroyd and his daughter, Susan Boothroyd, trace the histories of these and other celebrated British gunmakers.
 Geoffrey Boothroyd outlines his theory that the over-and-under descends from the German Bockflinte, combination small-game rifle and shotgun, developing an idea first put forward by Major Hugh Pollard in his book Shotguns of 1926.